 The dimensions from three different techniques were analyzed.
-Both data from TLS and MLS were compared with Distometer data to analyze the capability of laser scanner systems for strata building.
-The visualization of 3D model from both laser scan were analyzed.
+Both data from TLS and MLS were compared with Distometer data to analyze the capability of laser scanner systems for building dimensional & measurement.
+The visualization of 3D model from both laser scans were analyzed.